dzuk-mutant/font_notes/tables/cmap.md

 Each table is expected to have each of the [platform ID information sets](../misc/platform_ids.md).
 The platform ID information here must match the information in the `name` table.

-Apple says you only really need:

-- 4
-- 6
-- 12

-We probably only need:

-- 12 (because Windows needs it for high-number Unicode characters (U+10000 - U+10FFFF))
-- 14 (to indicate what variation selectors we're using)
+Here are the useful ones:

+- **0** (1-byte codepoints ceiling: U+00 - U+FF)
+- **4**	(2-byte codepoints ceiling: U+00 - U+FFFF)
+- **12** (4-byte codepoints ceiling: U+00 - U+10FFFF*)
+- **14** (To indicate varition selectors)

+(*The Unicode Standard only goes up to U+10FFFF at the time of writing)

+As this list suggests, subtables 0, 4 and 12 will probably contain some of the same codepoints.
+That's fine, you should repeat the codepoints that fit into each subtable's possible codepoint range.

+If the range of glyphs in your font don't go high enough for one of the higher subtables, don't build that subtable. (ie. if you don't have any codepoints higher than U+FFFF, don't build cmap subtables for format 12 at all.)

 ----

+## Subtable Format 0
+This covers one-byte unicode codepoints - U+00 - U+FF.

+## Subtable Format 4
+This covers two-byte unicode codepoints - U+00 - U+FF.

-## Subtable Format 12 (Segmented coverage)
+## Subtable Format 12 ('Segmented coverage')
-On Windows, this is required for really high number characters, including SPUA characters (U+10000 - U+10FFFF).
+This is required for really high number codepoints (four-byte), including SPUA codepoints (U+10000 - U+10FFFF) - U+00 - U+FF.

 ###### The head